Oct19/s-bot-stm32/README.md

 ## Bug

 * After system freeze, normal upload will not reset the board correctly, need to press the RESET button
+* Sometimes OLED screen stuck, need to off power and restart

 ## TODO